NBA Finals: Lakers win 17th title after beating Heat in Game 6

 LeBron James and Anthony Davis led the way for the Lakers in their 106-93 win over the Miami Heat in Game 6 of the NBA Finals Sunday.

+James had a triple-double, ending the night with 28 points, 14 rebounds and 10 assists on his way to being named Finals MVP.
+The win is James fourth championship after winning two with the Miami Heat and one with the Cleveland Cavaliers.

+In his first year with the Lakers, Davis proved to a difference maker and played big when the Lakers needed him the most during the finals.

-L.A. took command of the game in the second quarter and never looked back.
+L.A. took command of Game 6 in the second quarter and never looked back.

-For James, it gives him a fourth championship and it is the first ring for Davis, the Lakers star acquisition coming into the season.
+The win caps of one of the most challenging season's in franchise history.
+Following several years of missing out on the playoffs, the Lakers entered the season as one of the front runners to win after Davis was paired up with James.

+The season took on new meaning after the tragic death of Lakers legend Kobe Bryant, his daughter Gianna and seven others in a helicopter crash in Calabasas.

 It is the first title for the Lakers since 2010, when Kobe Bryant with the help of Pau Gasol led the Lakers to a Game 7 win over the Boston Celtics.